Proposed PA Legislation Would Mandate Ignition-Interlock

 I thought it would be interesting to explore the subject a little further – because West Virginia isn’t the only state that mandates so-called blow-and-go devices for first-time DUI drivers.

-While West Virginia is among 15 states to make ignition interlock devices mandatory, three others mulling legislation.
+While West Virginia is among 15 states to make ignition interlock devices mandatory, three others are mulling legislation.

-One of them, Senate Bill 1036, which was introduced in 2013 by Sen. John Rafferty, a Republican serving portions of Berks, Chester and Montgomery counties.
+One of them, Senate Bill 1036, which was introduced in 2013 by Sen. John Rafferty, a Republican serving portions of Berks, Chester, and Montgomery counties.
 In his co-sponsorship memo, he wrote, “This legislation will make the ignition interlock program mandatory for first-time DUI offenders while at the same time reducing suspension requirements in certain cases.”

 Rep. John Payne, a Republican serving Dauphin County, in 2013 also introduced legislation in the state House of Representatives.

 House Bill 1388 increases penalties for DUIs, and would stipulate that all first-time offenders have ignition-interlock devices installed in their vehicles for a period of one year.